Fragaria × ananassa strawberry crop with ALOMYXA®

 before they start.

-What does Bacillus amyloliquefaciens do in the strawberry root?
+What does Bacillus amyloliquefaciens do in the strawberry root zone?

 Does ALOMYXA® work on strawberry plants that have been stalled for months?